$0 India → Germany Blue Card Guide — Quick-Start Checklist

 The India-Specific Gap

-General EU Blue Card guides (not India-specific) face an additional problem: the evidence framework for "theoretical knowledge" plays out differently when the applicant comes from India's IT industry versus, say, a self-taught European developer.
+General EU Blue Card guides (not India-specific) face an additional problem: documenting university-level IT experience can play out differently when the applicant comes from India's IT industry versus, say, a self-taught European developer.
 Indian IT professionals have typically worked in structured environments (service companies like TCS, Infosys, Wipro; product companies; consulting firms) with formal project documentation, client deliverables, and internal training programmes.
 This actually works in your favour — but only if your reference letters and evidence package are framed correctly for German administrative review.

 What to Look For in an IT Specialist Route Resource